How Much Do Electrical Repairs Cost? A Comprehensive Guide

 - How Much Does It Cost to Replace an Electrical Panel?

 Installing new electrical wiring can be costlier than most other electrical projects because of the work that needs to be done.
 When you install new wiring in your home, the number of lighting fixtures, receptacles and switches will dictate what the project costs.
-You can expect new wiring costs to be an average of $6 to $8 for every linear foot of wire.
-Each switch or receptacle will cost around $100 to $200 to add or replace.
-When you're completing a major renovation in your home, the costs associated with the new wiring could be around $1,000 to $1,500.
+HomeGuide says you can expect new wiring costs to be an average of $6 to $8 (CAD 8 to CAD 11) for every linear foot of wire.
+Each switch or receptacle will cost around $100 to $250 (CAD 140 to CAD 340) to add or replace.
+When you're completing a major renovation in your home, the costs associated with the new wiring could be around $2,500 to $6,000 (CAD 3,400 to CAD 8,200) for a three-bedroom house.

 Cost to Wire a House

 If your entire home needs to be rewired, expect to shell out quite a bit.
 The complexity of the project means that the electrician will likely take many hours to complete the project.
 The electrician's hourly rate can play a big role in what the project costs will be.
-Since plaster and drywall repairs are often needed when rewiring an entire home, you can expect to pay between $3,000 and $8,000.
+Since plaster and drywall repairs are often needed when rewiring an entire home, you can expect to pay between $1,500 and $10,000 (CAD 2,100 and CAD 13,700), based on data from Thumbtack.

 Cost to Rewire a Light Switch

 Rewiring or replacing a light switch is, comparatively, an affordable electrical project.
-When you want to rewire or replace a single switch, expect total costs to amount to $100 to $200.
+When you want to rewire or replace a single switch, plan for total costs to amount to $50 to $150 (CAD 70 to CAD 200).
 However, the average cost for rewiring one switch will be lower if several switches need to be rewired at the same time.

 Cost to Add Light Fixtures

 Whether you want to install recessed lights or ceiling fans mounted with lights, you’ll probably need to call an electrician to help.
-The average cost for installing a light fixture is right around $400.
+The average cost of installing a light fixture is between $280 and $1,000 (CAD 390 and CAD 1,400).
 Keep in mind that this is the national average.
 If you live in an area with a high cost of living, you can expect electrician costs to be higher.
-If you would like to install recessed lighting, you’ll pay around $100 to $200 per light.
+If you would like to install recessed lighting, you’ll pay around $175 to $225 (CAD 240 to CAD 310) per light.

 Cost to Repair or Replace Electrical Outlet

 Over time, all electrical outlets will start to experience general wear and tear that makes them less effective.
 It's also possible for a power surge to damage an electrical outlet even when the outlet is in good working condition.
 Because electrical outlets aren't too expensive, it's much more common for the outlet to be replaced entirely as opposed to being repaired.
 The cost you pay to have an electrical outlet replaced depends on the type of outlet that's installed in your home.
-The average price for a receptacle is around $200, though these costs can increase substantially if you decide to purchase a receptacle that includes a higher current or GFCI protection.
+Forbes says the average price for a receptacle is between $125 and $175 (CAD 170 and CAD 240), though these costs can increase substantially if you decide to purchase a receptacle that includes a higher current or GFCI protection.

 Call a Professional or DIY?